Private Internet Access Overview

 As a general rule, the split tunnel feature should only be used by advanced VPN users.

-We couldn’t find any information as to whether the feature is also available for mobile users, unfortunately, and PIA’s live chat feature doesn’t seem to be working (with any of our browsers):
+We couldn’t find any information as to whether the feature is also available for mobile users, unfortunately.

 One of the browsers we have installed is The Onion Router (TOR), which creates a proxy connection and routes internet use through 3 remote servers.

 Long story short, it helps obfuscate our location and partially encrypt our connection.